wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/message_store_processor_examples/intro-message-stores-processors.md

-# Introduction to Message Store
+# Introduction to Message Stores
 This sample demonstrates the basic functionality of a [message store](../../../../references/synapse-properties/about-message-stores-processors).

 ## Synapse configuration